Bassenthwaite Lake: Origin

-Etymology
+Toponymy

-'Bassenthwaite' is "'Bastun's clearing', pers.[onal] n.[ame] plus 'þveit' 'clearing', also 'common', 'lake'.
-The 1st el[ement] is usually taken to be the Anglo-French nickname or surname 'Bastun', originally meaning 'stick', while the 2nd is ON 'þveit' 'clearing'.
-The lake, in early times known as 'Bastun's water', takes its name from the village."
-(ON=Old Norse).
+The lake takes its name from the village of Bassenthwaite, meaning "Bastun's clearing".
+Bastun is usually taken to be an Anglo-French nickname or surname originally meaning "stick", while thwaite is from Old Norse þveit ("clearing").
+The lake was also formerly known as Bastun's water.

 Biodiversity

 The lake's catchment is the largest of any lake in the Lake District.
 This, along with a large percentage of cultivable land within this drainage area, makes Bassenthwaite Lake a fertile habitat.

-The lake contains salmon, trout, pike, perch, minnow, dace, ruffe and eel, though the predominant species is roach, which is believed to have been introduced in the form of discarded live-baits by visiting pike anglers.
+The lake contains salmon, trout, pike, perch, minnow, dace, ruffe and eel, though the predominant species is roach.
 Also present was the vendace, until it was declared extinct within the lake in 2001.

 Birdlife

 Cormorants have been known to fish the lake and herons can also be seen; at the turn of the 19th century there was a report of 60 nests in a heronry in nearby Wythop Woods.